djeedai/bevy_hanabi/docs/migration-v0.6-to-v0.7.md

 - Rename `SimParams::dt` into `SimParams::delta_time`, and any shader use of `dt` into `delta_time`.

 - Add an extra `screen_space_size = false` field to the `SetSizeModifier` and `SizeOverLifetimeModifier`.

-- Replace the removed `InitSizeModifier` with the more generic `InitAttributeModifier`.

 - `DimValue` was deleted.
 It was only used in the now deleted `InitSizeModifier`.
 There's no direct equivalent if you were using this in your code.